 It is impossible to decide which implementation to use, since the ancestors are independent.
-The following function will raise a RuntimeError when called:
+The following function will raise a RuntimeError when called.
+This is consistent with the "refuse the temptation to guess" philosophy. functools.singledispatch would raise a similar error.